We approached a barb wire fence, this was it, this was perimeter of the Chernobyl exclusion zone!

 Over time on the journey, large black shadows appeared through the trees.
 We were entering the outskirts of Pripyat.
 These dark shadows soon revealed themselves to be looming buildings closing in all around us.

-The kindergarten was amazing to see and yet somewhat sad, the dull coloured walls were often interrupted by small bright children's toys that were strewn about the complex.
+This soviet kindergarten was amazing to see and yet somewhat sad, the dull coloured walls were often interrupted by small bright children's toys that were strewn about the complex.
 Numerous dolls stared blankly into the distance, never again to bring joy to the children of Pripyat.

 What I didn't know upon closer inspection was that the Duga has its own song, a voice if you could say.
 It emitted this mysterious type of hum as the wind passed through it.
 Though the duga has been offline for some time it still seemed to be alive in its own type of way.
 It was a strange feeling.
 Now it was time to climb!
 I took a deep breath and began to climb, I completely underestimated how tall Duga actually was, the scale and the sheer mechanical engineering of this building was insane.